2022 Dates Coming Soon!

 September 4 – Vineyards of the Verde Valley

 The lush Verde Valley, with its sandy soils and abundant sunshine, invites wine enthusiasts to experience a destination rich in history, beauty and the production of exquisite Arizona wines.
-Save these up-and-coming wines.
+Savor these up-and-coming wines.

 Pillsbury Chardonnay (2018)